 One of the fears that often affect our summer campers each year is the fear of failing or looking silly when trying out new tricks during kitesurfing or windsurfing.
 When you see pro-kitesurfers weaving and diving in the air, the complicated moves can look almost impossible.
 It’s a perfectly normal feeling but that shouldn’t stop you from trying.
 We’re particularly inspired by this Progression blog post, as it breaks down how to overcome your fear of failure when trying new tricks in kitesurfing perfectly, so make sure you check it out!

 We also love one of Adidas’ strongest campaigns, with the participation of 22 famous athletes, which contained the slogan “impossible is nothing”.
-This campaign really inspired us here at Lenguaventura and it has turned into a true philosophy – an attitude that’s helped many athletes to push their limits.
+This campaign really inspired us here at Lenguaventura teen summer camps in Spain and it has turned into a true philosophy – an attitude that’s helped many athletes to push their limits.

 In life, but especially in sports, we often come very close to our limits.
 What we have to remember is it is not always about winning but the pure love of taking part.
 Of course we all love to be amongst the best in all that we do, but even if we don’t win sometimes, we should feel proud of having persevered until the end.
 The best victories often come from a series of failures so remember this on your journey to the top!

 We think this philosophy is also a good mantra to apply in daily situations such as school exams, bad school notes, unpleasant discussions with teachers, parent or friends, emotional situations and many more.
 It gives us a dose of positive energy which is important to remember in our toughest moments.
 It makes us stronger and prepares us for the challenges of life and how to overcome them in the best way possible.
 So be aware that “impossible is temporary” – take a deep breath and continue to work a little bit harder until you reach your true potential.